adrijh/homl-notebooks/README.md

 # homl-notebooks
-Hands On Machine Learning Notebooks
+Hands On Machine Learning Notebooks following the book